 - Apply for federal and provincial government student financial assistance (both loans and bursaries).
-These loans are interest-free while a student is registered full-time; loan repayment assistance and debtrelief programs are also available.
-These loans are also considered eligible loans for the Post Graduation Debt Repayment Assistance Program (see explanation on PDRAP further down). - Access the interest-bearing Scotiabank or TD Student line of credit by submitting an online application to Scotiabank and setting up an appointment with TD online and by dealing in person with those banks directly.
+These loans are interest-free while a student is registered full-time; loan repayment assistance and debt-relief programs are also available.
+These loans are also considered eligible loans for the Post Graduation Debt Repayment Assistance Program (see explanation on PDRAP further down). - Apply and access the interest-bearing Scotiabank or TD Student line of credit.
+Contact the banks directly for further information.